 A container is a set of executables, codes, libraries, and files necessary to run a microservice.
 Container orchestration tools provide a framework to manage and optimize containers within microservices architecture systems.

 Once a microservices application is up and running, you must constantly monitor it to ensure everything is working smoothly and as intended.
 Monitoring tools help developers stay on top of the application’s work and avoid potential bugs or glitches.

 9. Serverless tools

 Serverless tools further add flexibility and mobility to the various microservices within an application by eliminating server dependency.
 This helps in the easier rationalization and division of application tasks.

 The microservices architecture comes with its fair share of challenges, from deployment to operation and maintenance.
 Some of these challenges are discussed below.

 1. Inter-service communication

 Although microservices can exist and function independently, they often need to interact and communicate with other microservices to fulfill certain demands or tasks.
-This necessitates maintaining a fully functional API serving as a communication channel between multiple services constituting the application.
+This necessitates maintaining a fully functional API as a communication channel between various services.